 The Market in Kandy is an excellent place to experience the hustle and bustle of daily local life in Sri Lanka.

 The first floor is where your senses are put to the test.
-Vendors from every kind try to bargain a deal with you.
+Vendors of every kind try to bargain a deal with you.
 Think of fresh fruits, spices, fish, dried fish, meat and vegetables.

 Upstairs you’ll find a great variety of incense, all kinds of textiles, artistic crafts, and even medicines.
 At the Kandy market, they sell almost everything, name it and they’ll have it for you.